akka/akka-samples/akka-sample-sharding-java/README.md

 The KillrWeather sample illustrates how to use [Akka Cluster Sharding](http://doc.akka.io/docs/akka/current/java/typed/cluster-sharding.html).
 It also shows the basic usage of [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html).

+The sample consists of two applications, each a separate maven submodule:

+ * *killrweather* - A distributed Akka cluster that shards weather stations, each keeping a set of recorded data points and allowing for local querying of the records.
+The cluster app has a HTTP endpoint for recording and querying the data per weather station.

+ * *killrweather-fog* - A client that periodically submits random weather measurements for a set of stations to a running cluster.

+Let's start going through the implementation of the cluster!

 ## KillrWeather

 Open [KillrWeather.java](killrweather/src/main/java/sample/killrweather/KillrWeather.java).
-This program starts an ActorSystem with Cluster Sharding enabled.
-It joins the cluster and starts a `Guardian` actor for the system.
+This program starts an `ActorSystem` which joins the cluster through configuration, and starts a `Guardian` actor for the system.

 ### Guardian

-The [Guardian.java](killrweather/src/main/java/sample/killrweather/Guardian.java) bootstraps the application to shard any number of data `WeatherStation` types on each clustered node.
+The [Guardian.java](killrweather/src/main/java/sample/killrweather/Guardian.java) bootstraps the application to shard `WeatherStation` actors across the cluster nodes.

+Setting up sharding with the entity is done in [WeatherStation.java](killrweather/src/main/java/sample/killrweather/WeatherStation.java#L38).
+Keeping the setup logic together with the sharded actor and then calling it from the bootstrap logic of the application is a common pattern to structure sharded entities.

 ### WeatherStation - sharded data by id

-A sharded `WeatherStation` has a set of recorded data points and receives that data stream from remote devices via the HTTP endpoint.
-For each `WeatherStation`, common cumulative computations can be run for a given time window queried, e.g. daily, monthly or annual such as:
+Each sharded `WeatherStation` actor has a set of recorded data points for a station identifier.

+It receives that data stream from remote devices via the HTTP endpoint.
+Each `WeatherStation` and also respond to queries about it's recorded set of data such as:

-* aggregate
+* current
 * averages
 * high/low